are you up for doing something different? we

 - Fill out the online entry form

-- You may pay your entry fee by credit card or check (see below)
+- You may pay your entry fee (see below)

 - You will receive your pattern via email after entry fees/forms are received and processed.
 We process payments/forms once a week.
 Mailed patterns may take additional time.